libgamera/GAMERA/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-A copy of the GNU Lesser General Public License version can be found [here](https://github.com/libgamera/GAMERA/blob/master/licenses/lgpl-2.1.txt).
+A copy of the GNU Lesser General Public License version 2.1 can be found [here](https://github.com/libgamera/GAMERA/blob/master/licenses/lgpl-2.1.txt).

-You should have received a copy of the GNU Lesser General Public License along with this software.
-If not, see <http://www.gnu.org/licenses/>.